abel1502/bondrewd.dev/_posts/2023-07-14-introduction.md

 established concepts in more detail.

-It is important to note that Bondrewd is still in its infancy, with only the parser _(or rather, a custom parser generator and a grammar definiton for it)_ and the AST being implemented so far.
+It is important to note that Bondrewd is still in its infancy, with only the parser _(or rather, a custom parser generator and a grammar definition for it)_ and the AST being implemented so far.
 I'm currently mostly occupied with figuring out the particularities of the language's design, in order to ensure perfection for the core part as early as possible.
 I have, in fact, accumulated